Laser Cleaning Tips

 Laser safety is never an option and should be carefully weighed when choosing a laser cleaner.
 Laser machines usually need a class-1 laser safety enclosure to ensure work safety and meet safety regulations all over the world, including in North America and in the European Union.

 Regardless of the type of laser cleaning system you are using, be sure your employees are aware of laser safety hazards.
-Additionally, we highly recommend a laser safety office for all shifts and a basic laser safety program for laser technicians and other employees who may come in contact with the laser system.
+Additionally, we highly recommend a laser safety officer for all shifts and a basic laser safety program for laser technicians and other employees who may come in contact with the laser system.